1995 Richland High School shooting

 The Richland High School shooting was a school shooting that occurred on Wednesday, November 15, 1995, in Lynnville, Tennessee, a small community located in Giles County.
 Seventeen-year-old James Ellison "Jamie" Rouse, a senior student at the school, murdered one teacher and one student, and seriously wounded another teacher.

+Perpetrator

+James "Jamie" Ellison Rouse was born on 8/5/1978.
+During his junior year in 1995, he held his brother Jeremy at gunpoint, as punishment for the threat, the boys parents took away Jamie's gun, though he later obtained the rifle used in the subsequent school crime.
+For his senior year yearbook entry, Jamie wrote a threatening reference leaving his bad memories to his two younger brothers.
+He also got in a fight with two students in spring 1995 during which he kept threatening to kill the boys, Rouse was suspended for three days for the fight.

 Shooting

 Rouse used a .22-calibre Remington Viper semi-automatic rifle, which he hid behind bushes before driving to retrieve his friend.
 His friend Stephen Abbot drove Jamie Rouse the rest of the way to Richland High School.
 He parked the car outside the school, and Rouse entered through the north entrance hallway.
 Inside the hallway he confronted teachers Carolyn Yancey and Carolyn Foster.

 He then shot both teachers in the head in the view of over fifty students in the hallway.
 He then aimed his rifle at football coach Ron Shirey; however, he missed and fatally shot freshman Diane Collins in the throat.
 He was then tackled by a male student and an agriculture teacher, who forcibly took the rifle away from him.
 Carolyn Foster was killed by a gunshot wound to the head, while Carolyn Yancey survived in serious condition.